+Back in May, I discovered some amazing flights to Paris for less than $500.
 I knew I could not pass a long weekend in Paris.
-I somehow convinced my friend that this deal wouldn’t last and we needed to book asap.
-The next day I convinced the rest of the girls.
+I somehow convinced the squad that this deal wouldn’t last and we needed to book asap.
 So it was official The Earth Below Girls were going to take over Paris.
 Since the day I moved to Paris to study abroad over four years ago, it was and has been my favorite city.

 Soon enough September came and we were at the airport taking selfies.
 The flights I found searching Skyscanner, were with XL Airways.
 Although I was skeptical I will be flying with them again.
 Unlike most budget airlines, XL Airways still offers the basic amenities; such as wine, meals, and blankets.
 The only thing they lacked was the in-flight entertainment, which to be honest I don’t need.
-A tip for budget travel is simple, be prepared.
-No matter what airline I fly I always bring; a book, a few movies, my MacBook and plenty of snacks.
+Be prepared, no matter what airline I fly I always bring; a book, a few movies, my MacBook and plenty of snacks.

 If you don’t pull an all-nighter in Paris, did you ever really go?

 We had dinner at Le Plage Parisienne.
 This place had the perfect atmosphere that made you feel like you were in one of the Sex and the City episodes in Paris.
 The views were amazing, the décor classy but not stuffy and the food and drinks were delicious.
 It was the perfect dinner.
 After dinner a few of us headed out to a bar Café Oz, a place Ashley and I discovered when we studied abroad in Paris.

 Our last day we woke early and headed to the Louvre.
 When I’m pressed for time, I often skip the museums because while I love them, they are time leeches.
 Seeing as it was Amanda’s first time in Paris we dedicated a few hours to exploring the Louvre.

 Afterward, we got macarons at Maxims because you can never have too many treats.
 We had lunch at a cafe near the Eiffel tower and soaked it in.
-Feeling like we hadn’t done enough shopping we headed to the Champs Elysee to satisfy our Parisienne fashion fix and have one last macaron.
+Feeling like we hadn’t done enough shopping we headed to the Champs Elysee to satisfy our fashion fix and have one last macaron.
 Although it was a short trip we accomplished a lot during our four days in Paris.
-I always leave Paris wanting more.
+Yet, I always leave Paris wanting more.

 Paris, is always a good idea, until next time.